AgenaRisk/api-r/README.md

 ### 4.1.1 `add_parent(newParent)`

 The method to add a new parent to a node.
-Equivalent of adding an arc between two nodes on Agena AI Modeller.
+Equivalent of adding an arc between two nodes on agena.ai Modeller.
 The input parameter `newParent` is another `Node` object.
 If `newParent` is already a parent for the node, the function does not update the `parents` field of the node.

 When a new parent is added to a node, its NPT values and expressions are reset/resized accordingly.